 Whether you prefer Groveland Tap for a late-night beer or Highland Grill for a hearty brunch, the Blue Plate Restaurants are an integral part of the Saint Paul dining scene.
 Blue Barn is the group’s State Fair establishment, known for serving up some of the most beloved dishes on the grounds.
 Location: West End Market, east side, south of the History & Heritage Center, H-24

-All of your favorite capital city sports teams in one place.
-Gear up at Fan Central with the Minnesota Wild, Minnesota RollerGirls, St. Paul Saints and United FC (plus all of those other Minneapolis-based teams, too).
-Location: FAN Central, Q-25
+All bunch of capital city sports teams in one place.
+Gear up at Fan Central with the Minnesota RollerGirls, St. Paul Saints and United FC (plus many other Minnesota teams, too).
+Location: FAN Central, Q-25.

 Visit Saint Paul at the fair